Suck the Straws Out

 We are encouraging all restaurants to make the pledge to only serve straws upon request, and to offer paper or reusable alternatives upon request.
-We invite other cities and states to modify the literature we have provided and to join the campaign.
-Please see the Take the Pledge and Download Campaign Materials sections further down the page.
+We invite other cities and states to modify the materials we have provided and to join the campaign.
+Please see the Take the Pledge and Download Campaign Materials tabs below.

-Our first target city was Boulder, Colorado, and we’ve since expanded the campaign to include other cities in Colorado, including Denver and Salida, as well as Connecticut.
+Our first target city was Boulder, Colorado, and we’ve since expanded the campaign to include other cities in Colorado, including Denver and Salida, as well as Connecticut and Utah.
 We encourage all states and countries around the world to get involved!

 General Contact: email@example.com

 Utah Contact: Tegan Feudale